Main Prepositional Phrase Takeaways:

-- Prepositional phrases outline the relationships between a sentence’s nouns, pronouns, and other supporting words.
+- Prepositional phrases help show the relationships between the nouns, pronouns, and other supporting words in a sentence.

-- Prepositional phrases contain a preposition, an object, and sometimes a modifier/several modifiers.
+- Prepositional phrases contain a preposition, an object, and sometimes one or more modifiers.

 - There are two types of prepositional phrases: adverbial and adjectival.

 - “Before I leave,” is an example of an adverbial prepositional phrase.